Restaurants & Tapas Bars

 El Caserio de las Monjas

 El Caserio de las Monjas has been one of the most consistently popular Velez restaurants since owners Txema and Mari moved it into its lovely townhouse setting.
 With two formal dining rooms, a bar area at the back and outdoor seating set in a pretty whitewashed courtyard there’s plenty of space to choose from.
-On the food front, tasty tapas at the bar – our favourite being the Morcilla de Burgos (black pudding from Burgos) – sits alongside an extensive menu.
+On the food front, tasty tapas at the bar – our favourites being the Morcilla de Burgos (black pudding from Burgos) and the prawn and monkfish kebab (above) – sit alongside an extensive menu.
 It’s often busy with Veleños and getting a table can be tough, but order a drink and wait for a spot to open up and you won’t be disappointed.
 The grilled meat and fish dishes are particularly good.

 Address: 4 Calle Federico Tellez Macias.
 Tel: 952 55 73 63.
 Open: Tues-Sat 13.00 – 16.00hrs and 20.00 – 00.00hrs.
 Mon 13.00 – 16.00hrs and 20.00 – 00.00hrs in autumn and spring only.
 El Caserio de las Monjas Facebook Page.